marcincuber/eks/README.md

 * VPC Endpoints- S3, ECR, STS, APS, GuardDuty
 * EKS Cluster
 * EKS Node Group to run cluster critical services
-* EKS Addons- coredns, kube-proxy, guardduty, aws-ebs-csi-driver, adot (requires cert-manger to be installed), kubecost, cloudwatch observability, snapshot-controller, identity agent, metrics server and kube-state-metrics
+* EKS Addons- coredns, kube-proxy, guardduty, aws-ebs-csi-driver, adot (requires cert-manger to be installed), kubecost, cloudwatch observability, snapshot-controller, identity agent, metrics server, and kube-state-metrics
 * IAM Roles for worker nodes and Karpenter nodes
 * Additional IAM Roles for operators- load-balancer-controller, external-dns, cert-manager, adot-collector
-* SQS queue configuration to be used with Karpeneter while utlising Spot Instances.
+* SQS queue configuration to be used with Karpeneter while utilising Spot Instances.
 * CloudWatch log groups used by container insights.

 ## Kubernetes addons and operators

 I am utilising Flux2 to deploy all additional configurations.
 You can find them at https://github.com/marcincuber/kubernetes-fluxv2
-I have built this as a separate repository to show how to develop a successful configuration for your own cluster using GitOps FluxV2 and Helm.
+I have built this as a separate repository to show how to develop a successful configuration for your own cluster using GitOps FluxCD and Helm.

 You will find configurations for: